Skip to content

 Adders are 60-80 cm long, with a stocky body shape, unlike the longer, more slender grass snake.
 They have a dark zigzag along their backs; males are grey with black markings while females are brown or coppery with dark brown markings.
 Completely black (melanistic) adders are common in some areas.

 Adders emerge from hibernation in late February-early March and mate a month later.
-The males compete with eachother, in the ‘Dance of the Adders,’ rising up with their bodies twisted together in an attempt to force each other to the ground.
-The females give birth to 6-20 live young in August and September.
-Adders hibernate, often in groups, in frost-free locations such as south-facing, dry high ground with plenty of cover, or in disused mammal burrows.
-They can hibernate from October to February, depending on local conditions.
+The males compete with each other, in the ‘Dance of the Adders,’ rising up with their bodies twisted together in an attempt to force each other to the ground.
+Females give birth to 6-20 live young in August and September.
+Adders hibernate, often in groups, from October to February, depending on local conditions.

 Actions

-• Identify and protect key sites for adders.
+• Identify, protect and connect key sites for Adders.

-• Reduce pesticide use – these can affect adders directly, as well as reducing prey
+Reduce the use of, and target applications of, pesticides.
+These can affect adders directly, as well as reducing prey

-• Raise awareness – amongst landowners and land managers, and the public on how to manage land for adders, how to photograph them without disturbing them, and how to avoid bites to people and pets.
+• Raise awareness of how to manage land for adders, how to photograph them without disturbing them, and how to avoid bites to people and pets.

 Where to focus action